 Pingdom is the enterprise option of the three.
 1-minute minimum check interval, paid only.
 Multi-region.
 Real-user monitoring.
 Tied to the SolarWinds suite.

-Where it bites: pricing ramps fast for individual developers and small teams, and the workflow assumes you're paying for a broader observability footprint, not a focused uptime tool.
+Where it bites: pricing ramps fast for individual developers and small teams, and the workflow assumes you are paying for a broader observability footprint, not a focused uptime tool.

 Side-by-side

-If your top-three needs are "lots of free monitors at 5-minute cadence", "30-second checks", or "deep incident-management workflow" — UptimeRobot, Better Stack, and Better Stack respectively are the right answers.
-If your top need is "I'm already paying for one HTTPS scheduling tool, please don't make me pay for two" — that's the Crontap shape.
+If your top-three needs are "lots of free monitors at 5-minute cadence", "30-second checks", or "deep incident-management workflow", then UptimeRobot, Better Stack, and Better Stack respectively are the right answers.
+If your top need is "I am already paying for one HTTPS scheduling tool, please do not make me pay for, log into, and triage a second one", that is the Crontap shape.

 Setup, click by click